 30There were eight boards, and their bases of silver, 16 bases; under every board two bases.

 31He made bars of acacia wood; five for the boards of the one side of the tabernacle,

 32and five bars for the boards of the other side of the tabernacle, and five bars for the boards of the tabernacle for the back side on the west.

 33He made the middle bar to pass through in the middle of the boards from the one end to the other.

 34He overlaid the boards with gold and made their rings of gold for places for the bars, and overlaid the bars with gold.

-35He made the veil of blue, purple, scarlet, and fine twined linen, with cherubim.
+35He made the curtain of blue, purple, scarlet, and finely twisted linen, with cherubim.
 He made it the work of a skillful workman.

 36He made four pillars of acacia for it, and overlaid them with gold.
 Their hooks were of gold.
-He cast four sockets of silver for them.
+He cast four bases of silver for them.

-37He made a screen for the entrance of the tent of blue, purple, scarlet, and fine twined linen, the work of an embroiderer,
+37He made a screen for the entrance of the tent of blue, purple, scarlet, and finely twisted linen, the work of an embroiderer,

 38and the five pillars of it with their hooks.
-He overlaid their capitals and their fillets with gold, and their five sockets were of bronze.
+He overlaid their capitals and their bands with gold, and their five bases were of bronze.